-Myth 1) The Robots Are Humanoid
+Myth 1).
+The Robots Are Humanoid

-Myth 2) Robots Will Take My Job
+Myth 2).
+Robots Will Take My Job

-Myth 3) Robots Are Perfect
+Myth 3).
+Robots Are Perfect

-Myth 4) RPA Is Not Applicable to My Industry
+Myth 4).
+RPA Is Not Applicable to My Industry

-By hiring a machine that can do the work of multiple human workers, faster and more efficiently, you can source a huge cost-benefit for your organization.
-The other important thing to remember is that RPA does not require you to replace your existing systems, instead it adds automation to your existing systems to mimic human behavior, thereby saving you of the expense of new infrastructure and systems.
+By hiring a machine that can do the work of multiple human workers, faster and more efficiently, you can create a huge cost-benefit for your organization.
+The other important thing to remember is that RPA does not require you to replace your existing systems, instead it adds automation to your existing systems to mimic human behavior, thereby saving you the expense of implementing new infrastructure and systems.